-Project or Property Name Municipality of South Bruce MCEA For a New Water Storage Facility (Teeswater) Project or Property Location (upper and lower or single tier municipality) Community of Teeswater Proponent Name Municipality of South Bruce Proponent Contact Information Stu Moffat , Manager of Operations - smoffat@southbruce.ca Screening Questions Yes No 1.
-Is there a pre-approved screening checklist, methodology or process in place? ✓ If Yes, please follow the pre-approved screening checklist, methodology or process.
+Project or Property Name Municipality of South Bruce MCEA For a New Water Storage Facility (Teeswater) Project or Property Location (upper and lower or single tier municipality) Community of Teeswater Proponent Name Municipality of South Bruce Proponent Contact Information Stu Moffat , Manager of Operations - smoffat@southbruce.ca Screening Questions Yes No Is there a pre-approved screening checklist, methodology or process in place? ✓ If Yes, please follow the pre-approved screening checklist, methodology or process.
 If No, continue to Question 2.
-2. Has an archaeological assessment been prepared for the property (or project area) and been accepted by MTCS?
+Has an archaeological assessment been prepared for the property (or project area) and been accepted by MTCS?
 Yes No ✓ If Yes , do not complete the rest of the checklist.
 You are expected to follow the recommendations in the archaeological assessment report(s).
 The proponent, property owner and/or approval authority will: summarize the previous assessment add this checklist to the project file, with the appropriate documents that demonstrate an archaeological assessment was undertaken e.g., MTCS letter stating acceptance of archaeological assessment report The summary and appropriate documentation may be: submitted as part of a report requirement e.g., environmental assessment document maintained by the property owner, proponent or approval authority If No, continue to Question 3.
+3. Are there known archaeological sites on or within 300 metres of the property (or the project area)?
 Yes No 3.
-Are there known archaeological sites on or within 300 metres of the property (or the project area)? ✓ 4.
+Are there known archaeological sites on or within 300 metres of the property (or the project area): Vac ✓ No 4.
 Is there Aboriginal or local knowledge of archaeological sites on or within 300 metres of the property (or project area)?
 Yes No ✓ Yes No 5.
 Is there Aboriginal knowledge or historically documented evidence of past Aboriginal use on or within 300 metres of the property (or project area)? ✓ Yes No 6.
-Is there a known burial site or cemetery on the property or adjacent to the property (or project area)? ✓ 7.
-Has the property (or project area) been recognized for its cultural heritage value?
-Yes No 🗸 If Yes to any of the above questions (3 to 7), do not complete the checklist.
+Is there a known burial site or cemetery on the property or adjacent to the property (or project area)? ✓ Yes No 7.
+Has the property (or project area) been recognized for its cultural heritage value? ✓ If Yes to any of the above questions (3 to 7), do not complete the checklist.
 Instead, you need to hire a licensed consultant archaeologist to undertake an archaeological assessment of your property or project area.
 If No, continue to question 8.
 Yes No 8.
-Has the entire property (or project area) been subjected to recent, extensive and intensive disturbance? ✓ If Yes to the preceding question, do not complete the checklist.
+Has the entire property (or project area) been subjected to recent, extensive and intensive disturbance?
+If You to the proceeding question, do not complete the checklist, Instead, please keep and maintain a summary of ✓ If Yes to the preceding question, do not complete the checklist.
 Instead, please keep and maintain a summary of documentation that provides evidence of the recent disturbance.
 An archaeological assessment is not required.
 If No, continue to question 9.

-0478E (2015/11)
+Yes s No

-9. Are there present or past water sources within 300 metres of the property (or project area)?
-Yes No If Yes, an archaeological assessment is required.
+9. Are there present or past water sources within 300 metres of the property (or proj ject area)?

+If Yes, an archaeological assessment is required.

 If No, continue to question 10.

+Ye s No

-Yes No 10.
-Is there evidence of two or more of the following on the property (or project area)? elevated topography pockets of well-drained sandy soil distinctive land formations resource extraction areas early historic settlement early historic transportation routes If Yes, an archaeological assessment is required.
+10. Is there evidence of two or more of the following on the property (or project area) ? ✓

+elevated topography

+- pockets of well-drained sandy soil

+- distinctive land formations

+- resource extraction areas

+- early historic settlement

+- · early historic transportation routes

+If Yes, an archaeological assessment is required.

 If No, there is low potential for archaeological resources at the property (or project area).

-The proponent, property owner and/or approval authority will: summarize the conclusion add this checklist with the appropriate documentation to the project file The summary and appropriate documentation may be: submitted as part of a report requirement e.g., under the Environmental Assessment Act, Plan processes nning Act a provinte in a distant way way and a supervision of an approximation of the site
+The proponent, property owner and/or approval authority will:

+- · summarize the conclusion - · add this checklist with the appropriate documentation to the project file

+The summary and appropriate documentation may be:

-• maintained by the property owner, proponent or approval authority
+- submitted as part of a report requirement e.g., under the Environmental Assessment Act, Planning Act processes - · maintained by the property owner, proponent or approval authority

+Instructions